Career & Creatvity Coaching for Midlife Seekers

 Working Together

 Here's how it works: Contact me via the web-form below to set up a time to video chat.
 I’ll also send you an agreement for you to review before our session to get a sense of the commitment involved.
-If we feel like going forward after about 30 minutes of talking, we’ll discuss payment and signing the agreement.
-Three month packages are $1125 when paid in full, which is the best value.
-I offer individual sessions at $130.
+If we both want to go forward after about 30 minutes of talking, we’ll discuss payment and signing the agreement.
+Three month packages for 9 sessions are $1,300 when paid in full, which is the best value.
+I offer individual sessions at $150.

 COACHING, PSYCHOTHERAPY, AND CONSULTING: WHAT IS THE DIFFERENCE?